ttotenberg-ld/LD_Manual_SCIM/README.md

 1. Make sure you have `pip install`ed all the dependencies
 2. Replace `client_id`, `client_secret`, and `redirect_uri` with your values
+3. Replace the `SCIMPayload` values to your own test account
-3. Run the Python file to start the server
+4. Run the Python file to start the server
-4. In a browser, go to (by default) http://localhost:5000/auth
+5. In a browser, go to (by default) http://localhost:5000/auth

+## NOTE
+When you successfully run the file, it will enable SCIM provisioning on your account.
+Go to Account Settings > Security to deactivate that as desired.